bruchh/co-creating/toolkit/docs/setting-up-your-project/securing-buy-in.md

 ## Champions at city level

-One key assumption that is crucial for the success of 'Co-creating our city' projects is that city officials are willing to engage in open dialogue with young people and to make changes in governance.
+One key assumption that is crucial for the success of 'Co-Creating Our City' projects is that city officials are willing to engage in open dialogue with young people and to make changes in governance.
 To achieve lasting impact, your project will need to secure commitment and resources from city leaders, not just to listen but to act on insights and pilot some of the proposed solutions at the end of the project.
 Early buy-in helps create a clearer pathway for translating research into policy or program changes quickly after the project ends.
 Put simply: When decision-makers feel included in the process, they are less likely to reject or ignore findings that challenge existing policies.
 Having project champions within the city administration and obtaining clear and enthusiastic buy-in can also help shape the research objectives to align with city priorities and amplify the project's potential for impact.

 Prospective participant groups include the executive or mayoral office, decision-makers already involved with youth engagement, and officials from different departments and agencies that young people might be interested in or who may want to hear young peoples' views.
 Examples include those responsible for housing, planning, transportation, technology, innovation, and economic development.
 Multiple staff from a department may want to participate, as happened in Charlotte with the Housing and Neighborhood Services and Planning Departments, to share the responsibilities of workshop participation and engagement.